AutoBE

 plan: string

-Strategic database design plan that guided the table creation.
+Strategic database design plan that guided the target table and child table creation.

-Contains the original planning document that outlines the database architecture strategy for this specific table, including structure, relationships, normalization approach, and business requirement mapping.
-This plan serves as the blueprint for validating the implemented table model.
+Contains the original planning document that outlines the database architecture strategy for the target table and any child tables, including structure, relationships, normalization approach (with 1NF child table decomposition), and business requirement mapping.
+This plan serves as the blueprint for validating the implemented models.

 Planning Components:

-• Business Requirements: Mapping of business needs to table structure
+• Business Requirements: Mapping of business needs to table structures

 • Relationship Strategy: Cardinality and referential integrity planning